-THE FOLLOWING DOCUMENTATION IS REQUIRED TO BE SUBMITTED TO THE TOWN ALL TOGETHER IN ONE (1) PACKAGE BY THE ENGINEER.
+THE FOLLOWING DOCUMENTATION IS REQUIRED TO BE SUBMITTED TO THE TOWN ALL TOGETHER IN ONE (1) PACKAGE BY THE CONSULTING ENGINEER.
 PARTIAL SUBMISSION WILL NOT BE ACCEPTED:

-As -Bı ıilt Drawings (complete sets - engineering, landscaping, design sheets): 1 reproducible set of mylar film drawings being a min.
-3mm and double matt signed and stamped 4 full sets of white prints signed and stamped 1 compact disk (CD) of all engineering drawings and storm and sanitary design sheets which have been scanned in original scale in PDF and TIFF formats signed and stamped 1 compact disk (CD) of all engineering drawings in AutoCAD format As-built survey of Stormwater Management Pond - 2 white prints and 1 compact disk which has been scanned in original scale in PDF and TIFF formats A PDF digital copy of the reviewed Stormwater Management Report Se rvio ce Records 1 set of signed service records shall be provided on the Town of Georgina "Service Record" Form, completed all to the satisfaction of the Water/Wastewater Supervisor, complete with Assessment Roll numbers 1 compact disk (CD) of all signed service records, scanned in original scale in PDF format Su bm issions Detailed list of infrastructure to be assumed, itemized and complete with quantities and values to be prepared for asset management - 1 compact disc (CD) in Microsoft Excel format (format of spreadsheet to be approved by Asset Management Coordinator), as well as, two paper copies Consulting Engineers Certificate of Completion Landscape Architects Certificate of Completion (All landscape items including but not limited to: streetscaping, pond plantings, fence location, block plantings, etc.) Written Clearance from Parks & Facilities Division - for parks and open spaces Statutory Declaration Written clearance from Water/Wastewater Supervisor - hydrants, secondary valves, main line valves and water service boxes OLS Certificate - found or replaced bars Benchmarks Storm and Sanitary Sewers - flush and video inspection report and deficiencies rectified Appropriate sized water meter Documentation of satisfactory completion of all required inspections below Dobarnomation of satisfactory completion of all required inspections below
+As-B uilt Drawings (complete sets - engineering, landscaping, design sheets): 3 full sets of white prints signed and stamped 1 compact disk (CD) of all engineering drawings and storm and sanitary design sheets which have been scanned in original scale in PDF and TIFF formats signed and stamped 1 compact disk (CD) of all engineering drawings in AutoCAD format As-built survey of Stormwater Management Pond - 2 white prints and 1 compact disk which has been scanned in original scale in PDF and TIFF formats A PDF digital copy of the reviewed Stormwater Management Report Servi ce Records 3 sets of signed service records shall be provided in accordance with the Town of Georgina Service Record Forms (or utilizing Town's four ply NCR forms), completed all to the satisfaction of the Water/Wastewater Supervisor, complete with Assessment Roll numbers.
+(Provide draft for approval prior to full submission) 1 compact disk (CD) of all signed service records, scanned individually in original scale in PDF format Subm nissions Detailed list of infrastructure to be assumed, itemized and complete with quantities and values to be prepared for asset management - 1 compact disc (CD) in Microsoft Excel format (format of spreadsheet to be approved by Asset Management Coordinator), as well as, two paper copies.
+Consulting Engineers Certificate of Completion All documentation as required by the MOE Certificate of Approval for SWM facility Landscape Architects Certificate of Completion (All landscape items including but not limited to: streetscaping, pond plantings, fence location, block plantings, etc.) Written Clearance from Parks & Open Space Division - for parks and open spaces Statutory Declaration Written clearance from Water/Wastewater Supervisor - hydrants, secondary valves, main line valves and water service boxes OLS Certificate - found or replaced bars Benchmarks Storm and Sanitary Sewers - flush and video inspection report and deficiencies rectified Appropriate sized Water Meter Documentation of satisfactory completion of all required inspections below